jakebasile/reap/README.md

             % Billable:     54.55%
     ... and so on ...

-There is also a `projects` report that lists the projects a person has worked on over a given time period along with the hours logged to that project and a `tasks` report that lists the tasks a user has worked on across projects over a given time period.
+There is also a `projects` report that lists the projects a person has worked on over a given time period along with the hours logged to that project, a `tasks` report that lists the tasks a user has worked on across projects over a given time period, and a `tasks-by-projects` report that displays all tasks logged by all people to a given project.

 ## API